LDA Cost Rental

 All cost rental rents are set at a level below the market rents in the area where the scheme is located.

-The deposits for each unit type will be one months rent less 50 euro so they are:
+The deposits for each unit type will be one months rent less 50 euro.

-The apartments are unfurnished to allow residents to furnish them according to their own taste and to provide below market rents.
+The Cost Rental properties are unfurnished to allow residents to furnish them according to their own taste and to provide below market rents.
 However, the following items are included;

 • White goods (fridge-freezer, dishwasher, oven & hob, microwave, washer-dryer)